 The Feast of Pentecost is taken from the Greek word πεντηκόστη which means “the 50th,” referring to the fiftieth day after Passover and Easter.
 In the Jewish calendar, this would coincide with the harvest festival Shavuot the “Feast of Weeks.”
 In the Christian calendar, Passover played a part in a number of visits Jesus made to Jerusalem, but most famously, it marked the coming of the Holy Spirit, as “tongues like as of fire” upon the Disciples of Jesus along with the sound of rushing wind, as told in the New Testament Book of Acts Chapter 2.

-While Ascension Sunday is not much celebrated in the US — rather in parts of Europe, especially Germany — Pentecost Sunday is also not much celebrated in the US, other than in more liturgical churches.
+While Ascension Sunday is not much celebrated in the US — rather in parts of Europe, especially Germany — neither is Pentecost Sunday much celebrated in the US, other than in more liturgical churches.
 It is celebrated in various regions of Europe.
-In parts of Eastern Europe it is known as Green Sunday or Green Holiday where it is attended by wearing green and decorations with green branches — perhaps a reference back to the Jewish festival of Shavout and its decoration of the synagogue with green.
-Pentecost is recognized as a bank holiday in the United Kingdom, where it’s known as Whitsun or Whitsun Day, meaning either White Sunday, or the Sunday when whit or wisdom was brought upon the Disciples.
+In parts of Eastern Europe it is known as Green Sunday or Green Holiday where it is attended by wearing green and decorations with green branches — perhaps a reference back to the Jewish festival of Shavuot and its decoration of the synagogue with green.
+Pentecost is recognized as a bank holiday in the United Kingdom, where it’s known as Whitsun or Whitsun Day, meaning either White Sunday or the Sunday when whit or wisdom was brought upon the Disciples.